-Regular checks are an important part of safety management and a useful way to ensure that HIAB operators and other Hammond Crane & Cartage staff are meeting their duties.
+Regular checks are an important part of safety management and a useful way to ensure that HIAB operators and other Hammond Crane & Cartage (2021) staff are meeting their duties.
 The table below provides a brief description of the documentation that may be appropriate to check / create prior to the works commencement.

-Lift plan Lift plans should be document for a big or complex lift and should include : The specifics of the load such as weight and size The path of travel and strike hazards Who will be involved in the lift and their responsibilities Methods of communication during the lift Lift plans must be reviewed before the job commences JSA A site specific JSA may be completed to complement and expand upon the information provided in the lift plan.
-The JSA will be reviewed before the job commences to ensure that all safety measures are in place.
+Lift plan Lift plans should be completed for all complex lifts and for specific customers who have requested that they be done for each job, and should include: The specifics of the load such as weight and size The path of travel and strike hazards Who will be involved in the lift and their responsibilities Methods of communication during the lift JSA A site specific JSA may be completed to complement and expand upon the information provided in the lift plan.
+At a minimum, a pre-start lift check will be completed for every job.
 Operator qualifications Hiab operators and dogman should have qualification tickets available for inspection.
-A full record of all staff's qualifications is kept on file at Hammond Crane & Cartage office and can be provided to customers upon request.
+(NZQA 16617 and NZQA 3789 respectively, constructsafe, sitesafe, first aid etc as appropriate.)
+A full record of all staff's qualifications is kept on file at Hammond Crane & Cartage (2021) office and can be provided to customers upon request.
 All Hiab operators have the following tickets NZTA licence for the appropriate category HIAB operator's licence

-First Aid Sitesafe Drug tests Individual customer inductions as required Hammond Crane & Cartage limited is committed to providing ongoing training for Hiab operators including: Inhouse training on specific type/models of equipment being used Knowledge of operating procedures, load limits, warning devices Dogman : all dogmen employed by Hammond Crane & Cartage must hold a current qualification in Dogman Operations / rigging training / specific customer inductions.
-Pilots : all pilots must hold a current pilot's licence.
+First Aid Sitesafe Drug tests Individual customer inductions as required Hammond Crane & Cartage (2021) limited is committed to providing ongoing training for Hiab operators including: Inhouse training on specific type/models of equipment being used Knowledge of operating procedures, load limits, warning devices Dogman: all dogmen employed by Hammond Crane & Cartage (2021) must hold a current qualification in Dogman Operations / rigging training / specific customer inductions.
+Pilots: all pilots must hold a current pilot's licence.
 Pre-start checks All Hiab Operators carry out the pre-start equipment checks as detailed on their daily running sheets.
 These sheets are reviewed by the Operations Manager to ensure that any maintenance / remedial work is actioned promptly.
 Certificate of inspection The relevant valid certificates are displayed on the truck / Hiab equipment.
-Full records are maintained in the Hammond Crane & Cartage office and are available upon request.
-Lifting equipment All equipment must have a tag indicating the safe working load.
-A equipment register should be maintained and available on request.
+Full records are maintained in the Hammond Crane & Cartage (2021) office and are available upon request.
+Lifting equipment All equipment must have a tag indicating the safe working load and be reviewed every four months.
+Equipment should be retagged or replaced if required and the register updated.
+An equipment register should be maintained and available on request.
 Other documentation Manuals Operational procedures Rating sheets Should all be kept and available on request.